hsdy1125/AutomatedScript/README.md

 * Make sure ChatGPT app is installed and you're logged in.
 * Verify that all required permissions have been granted.
 * Make sure your current input method is set to English.
+* Make sure the path of the image folder is an absolute path (using a relative path often leads to image input errors).

 ## 🤗 Dataset Download